A Guide To Holiday Letting Your Cotswolds Property

 A large number of property owners firmly believe in taking deposits and ask for around a 20% prepayment.

-Similarly, many owners including some of those who list their properties with us at Character Cottages, don’t require a security deposit.
+Similarly, many owners including some of those who list their properties with us at Manor Cottages, don’t require a security deposit.

 As a desirable location, the Cotswolds is peppered with luxury properties.
 Read our guide to the pros and cons of charging a holiday let security deposit on your property.